rohancs/DataPipeline/README.md

     (3) Load

-2. Communication between Extractor and Loader is via a Blocking Queue -- Extractor Loads the Queue & Loader empties it
+2. Communication between Extractor and Loader is via a Blocking Queue -- "Extractor" Loads the Queue & "Loader" empties it

 3. "Extractor" is responsible for extracting data from external data source and enqueue it as json object for Loader to consume.
 Extractor may optionally instantiate